 The tan.
 Oh my goodness, where to start.
 Well, first off, it's my LEAST favorite part about competing.
 It's stinky, it's messy, and quite frankly it's just a pain in the a$$.
 That said, there are definitely some tricks for making the oompa loompa tanning experience MUCH more tolerable.

 Probably the MOST important thing to know about competition spray tans (and all spray tans for that matter) is if your skin is in crappy shape, your tan will most likely also be crappy.
 The good news is that this is an EASY fix.
 Tip #1: EXFOLIATE & HYDRATE!
 Starting no later than 2 weeks out from your show, start making every shower a trip to the spa.
 You don't need any kind of special (or pricy) scrub, I actually make a home made one with just raw sugar and coconut oil.
+If you don't want to make your own, I also love this one from Amazon.
 Focus a lot on the dry areas you may have (elbows, knees...) and also on the area that is constantly wrecked by the bottom band on your sports bra.
 Sounds a little strange, but most women have almost calloused skin from their sports bras!
 It's not super noticeable, but I know I can for sure feel a difference, and the exfoliating in this area ensures that the tan will react with my skin as evenly as possible.
 Post shower, lube up.
 I'm a big fan of the newer aerosol lotions.
 Why?
 I'm lazy and REALLY bad about putting lotion on.

 Shower done, and now you're gonna have a mini freak out if you haven't heard this yet...
 Tip #3: NO DEODERANT.
 That's right, if the tanning solution isn't stinky enough, now you get to hang out backstage with a bunch of people who's pits are unprotected.
 Unfortunately, this is a necessary evil.
 The ingredients in deodorant can counteract with the tanning solutions and make you turn GREEN.
 Yes, GREEN.
 You thought orange was bad?
 Orange and green is worse.
 I've seen it in person... you do NOT want to be that girl.

 Time to head to the appointment.
-Many competition teams have cute swag and matching outfits.
-If you do, and it's post tan appropriate, awesome!
-If not, here's what to remember.
+Many competition teams have swag and matching outfits.
+We here at AmandaLouise actually have a super cute backstage outfit too!!
+It was designed to be practical, and comfy!
+You can check that out HERE.
 Tip #4: Loose and Baggy - They'll see that bod on stage.
 Time to cover up.
 You'll want a long sleeve top, preferably something that opens in the front (no zippers) and baggy pants.
 My first few shows I stole one of my husbands XL flannels and rocked some comfy PJ pants.
 This part of the competition is NOT a fashion show.
 Please Please Please do not sacrifice your tan because you want to look cute backstage.
 Many of the tanning technicians are wildly talented and fixing little areas where you mess up your tan, but they are not magicians.
 Make their life easier, and your stress less, by taking proper care of your tan.
 The WORST thing for your tan is skin on skin contact.
 Hence the long sleeves and long pants.